 If you do a calculation and say the minimum wage is $15, then that wage will eat up three-quarters of the profit every year.
 And that is just the minimum wage.
 Most of the stores would not get any profit in doing so.
 And if it was so easy to just hike up the price of the meal in McDonald's, it would have already been done so.
 Unfortunately, customer backlash would then be par for the course when it comes to such price increases.

 In other parts of the world, self-service checkout kiosks are commonplace.
 They have been a norm in many European countries for over seven years now and have been tested successfully in certain parts of the US as well.
 If self-service counters were to replace entry-level employees, and the minimum wage goes up, then there will be much fewer people employed by McDonald's.
 And that, in turn, will result in lower employment opportunities for young adults in the country.
 Undeniably, you can't really satisfy everyone.

 It is hard to say whether the organizers behind the $15 minimum wage campaign are really supporting hourly workers or are doing so for their own purposes, and wallets.
 Evidently, much more thought needs to go into the consequences of having such a minimum wage.

 Perhaps something can be learned from Walmart’s recent move with their college tuition scheme - they are giving their employees a push to evolve and gradually improve their skills.
 Needless to say, that is a smart move to boost the morale of their employees.

 Similarly, Disney has also offered full college tuition for their workers, which is something really remarkable and inspiring for employers to note.
 If you, as an employer, give support to your workers, they will be more satisfied and willing to work harder.
+Even if they are not entirely satisfied with their hourly wages.
 As an added bonus, you get all the good publicity that comes with it.
 Can’t hurt to try, right?